A Guide to Addiction Treatment & Rehab

 What is rehab?

-Rehab is a programme designed to help one recover from a substance addiction and other behavioural addictions such as gambling addiction.
+Rehab is a programme designed to help one recover from alcoholism, drug addiction and other behavioural addictions such as gambling addiction.
 Prior to entering a rehab programme, where substance addictions are present, a detox is typically the first step towards recovery, followed by therapy.
-The main difference between free and paid addiction treatment services is that paid services, such as private rehab, offer a more integrated service.
-Free services such as that provided by the NHS, will support you with a detox but will not usually provide a medically-assisted detox such as those offered by residential rehabs.
+The main difference between free services and paid addiction treatment services is that paid services, such as residential rehab, offer a more integrated service.
+Free services such as that provided by the NHS, will support you with a detox but will not usually provide a medically-assisted detox such as those offered by residential rehabs, and do not typically fund residential programmes.

 A residential rehab allows patients to remove themselves from their everyday living environment and enter into a structured, supportive facility with round the clock access to addiction therapy.
 It is best described as a home away home.
 A patient will live at the facility and receive monitored care from professional nursing staff, therapists, and medical physicians (Rehabs.com, 2020).
 Such supportive services can be immensely helpful in overcoming the difficulties associated with addictive behaviours.
 This includes withdrawal symptoms after a detox and the possibility of relapse.
 It is also helpful for families of those struggling with addiction.